 Despite wetter conditions, subsidence in the Merced Subbasin between December 2017 and December 2018 was approximately -0.17 ft/yr and -0.32 ft/year, depending on the location.
-Subsidence is a gradual process that takes time to develop and time to halt.
-As a result, some level of future subsidence, likely at rates similar to those currently experienced, is likely to be underway already and will not be able to be prevented.
+Subsidence is a gradual process that takes time to develop and time to halt, particularly with thick, fine-grained sediments.
+Depending on the thickness and the hydraulic properties of a thick clay unit, inelastic compaction (and thus subsidence) can require decades or centuries to approach completion (Sneed, Brandt, & Solt, 2018) (Lees, Knight, & Smith, 2022).
+As a result, some level of future subsidence, potentially at rates similar to those currently experienced, is likely to be underway already and will not be able to be fully prevented, although recovery of groundwater levels may reduce the rate of subsidence.

-Given the lack of historical undesirable results experienced in the Subbasin, combined with the expectation that some level of future subsidence is already underway due to continued compaction of historically dewatered subsurface materials, the land subsidence minimum threshold was set at a rate of -0.75 ft/year.
-This rate is slightly higher than actual subsidence rates experienced between 2011 and 2018, which did not result in significant and unreasonable effects within the Merced Subbasin.
+Given the lack of historical undesirable results experienced in the Subbasin, combined with the expectation that some level of future subsidence is already underway due to continued compaction of historically dewatered subsurface materials, interim milestones are set to manage subsidence during GSP implementation.
+These interim milestones are described in the next section.